lmjohns3/theanets/docs/examples/recurrent-memory.rst

 Our network has three layers: the first just has one input unit, the next is a Long Short-Term Memory (LSTM) recurrent layer with ten units, and the output is a linear layer with just one output unit.
-This is just one way of specifying layers in a network; for more details see :ref:`creating-specifying-layers`.
+This is just one way of specifying layers in a network; for more details see :ref:`guide-creating-specifying-layers`.

 Training the model
 ==================